California Water Service Group (NYSE:CWT) Trading 6% Higher

-California Water Service Group (NYSE:CWT) shares were up 6% during mid-day trading on Wednesday .
+California Water Service Group (NYSE:CWT) shares traded up 6% during mid-day trading on Wednesday .
 The company traded as high as $57.20 and last traded at $56.95.
-Approximately 320,966 shares traded hands during trading, an increase of 28% from the average daily volume of 249,982 shares.
+320,966 shares traded hands during trading, an increase of 28% from the average session volume of 249,982 shares.
 The stock had previously closed at $53.71.

-California Water Service Group (NYSE:CWT) last posted its earnings results on Wednesday, November 11th.
-The utilities provider reported $1.94 EPS for the quarter, topping the consensus estimate of $1.11 by $0.83.
+California Water Service Group (NYSE:CWT) last released its quarterly earnings results on Wednesday, November 11th.
+The utilities provider reported $1.94 earnings per share for the quarter, topping the consensus estimate of $1.11 by $0.83.
+The business had revenue of $304.10 million for the quarter, compared to analysts’ expectations of $286.61 million.
 California Water Service Group had a net margin of 11.85% and a return on equity of 11.56%.
-The company had revenue of $304.10 million during the quarter, compared to the consensus estimate of $286.61 million.
-During the same period in the previous year, the firm posted $0.88 earnings per share.
-The firm’s revenue for the quarter was up 30.8% on a year-over-year basis.
+The firm’s revenue for the quarter was up 30.8% compared to the same quarter last year.
+During the same period in the previous year, the company earned $0.88 earnings per share.
 As a group, equities research analysts expect that California Water Service Group will post 1.77 earnings per share for the current year.

-In related news, VP David B. Healey sold 1,000 shares of the business’s stock in a transaction dated Tuesday, December 8th.
+In related news, VP David B. Healey sold 1,000 shares of the company’s stock in a transaction that occurred on Tuesday, December 8th.
 The shares were sold at an average price of $50.00, for a total transaction of $50,000.00.
-Following the transaction, the vice president now directly owns 14,688 shares in the company, valued at $734,400.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Over the last 90 days, insiders have sold 2,237 shares of company stock worth $115,144.
-0.89% of the stock is owned by corporate insiders.
+Following the sale, the vice president now owns 14,688 shares of the company’s stock, valued at approximately $734,400.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Insiders have sold a total of 2,237 shares of company stock worth $115,144 in the last ninety days.
+0.89% of the stock is currently owned by insiders.

 California Water Service Group, through its subsidiaries, provides water utility and other related services in California, Washington, New Mexico, and Hawaii.
 It is involved in the production, purchase, storage, treatment, testing, distribution, and sale of water for domestic, industrial, public, and irrigation uses, as well as for fire protection.